 A supervisor or the Board Chair may reinstate or extend an employee’s probationary period due to performance issues coinciding with the performance improvement plan.

 During the probationary period, employment may be terminated by the employee or by management on notice to the other for any reason or no reason.
-The termination shall be considered as without prejudice, unless the reason for dismissal by management warrants documentation.
-Newly hired employees who are terminated during the probationary period have no appeal rights under the OE's grievance procedure.
-Termination by the OE during the probationary period may not violate the OE’s EEO and anti-discrimination/harassment policies.
+The separation and/or termination shall be considered as without prejudice, unless the reason for dismissal by management warrants documentation.
+Newly hired employees who are separated and/or terminated during the probationary period have no appeal rights under the OE's grievance procedure.
+Separation and/or termination by the OE during the probationary period may not violate the OE’s EEO and anti-discrimination/harassment policies.

 Procedures: At hire, the employee is informed of the probationary period and estimated probationary end date.
 During the orientation period the immediate supervisor must inform the employee of the performance standards by which the employee will be evaluated.